ImageArg/ImageArg-Shared-Task/README.md

 [**UPDATE**] We noticed recent changes to the Tweet policy that prevents viewing content without a logged-in account.
 It might make [stweet](https://github.com/markowanga/stweet) not work at the moment.
 In this case, please pull `src` folder and run `python get_train_dev_data_v2.py`.
 This code will work best with macOS-ARM/X86 and Ubuntu systems.
-If you are macOS users and have issues to run the script, please try again after install `xcode-select --install`.
+If you are macOS users and have issues to run the script, please try again after install/update X-Code (`xcode-select --install`.
 Please contact the organizers if you have any other issues.
 ## Citation

 ```